If you’re after a free stock trading app, go no further. This is the definitive guide to picking an app, and our best free stock trading apps in 2026.

 A pioneer of free stock trading in the US, this app was once on every phone and could be seen on screens in practically every coffee shop.

-The simple, effective charts it generates are still super popular, and while not as many people actively trade on it anymore, they certainly still track their stocks on RH.
+The simple, effective charts it generates are still super popular, and while not as many people actively trade on it anymore, they certainly still track their stocks using the RH app.

 Some would argue that it makes trading too simple and easy, and they could be right.